-The Royal Oak Inn - Campaign against change of use
+The Royal Oak Inn - A new lease of life

-The Royal Oak has been closed since late 2007
+The Royal Oak was closed from late 2007 until Saturday 5th September 2015.

-It has remained empty largely due to the price being asked by the bank that repossessed it.
-Originally £550,000 then later reduced to around £300,000 which many people believe is far in excess of its value as a semi derelict pub which probably needs at least £250,000 spent on it to return it to use as a pub.
+After the pub closed in 2007 it remained unsold for the first few years largely due to the price being asked by the bank that repossessed it.
+Originally £550,000 then later reduced to around £300,000 which many people believed was far in excess of its value as a semi derelict pub which probably needed at least £250,000 spent on it to return it to use as a pub.

-It has recently been purchased by James and Emma Bell who are seeking permission to change it to a private house which would significantly increase its value whilst almost certainly removing the possibility of the village ever having a pub again.
+An option to purchase was agreed by James and Emma Bell in 2012.
+They were seeking permission to change it to a private house which would have significantly increased its value whilst almost certainly removing the possibility of the village ever having a pub again.

-The planning applications for change of use for The Royal Oak have now been submitted to the council
+The planning applications for change of use for The Royal Oak are available on-line at:

 Friday 24th February 19:00 in Swallowcliffe Village Hall